ArianeMora/scircm/examples/README.md

 Lastly, this is the list of tutorials we're planning on releasing:

-1. Tutorial 1 but in R (our R package just needs some more testing)
 2. More in depth/figures to do QC on your results
 3. Some VAE fun (this will be a deep dive into the VAE component)